HarshitKaushik/java-cheat-sheet/README.md

 }
 ```

-Methods in Animal class can be executed from an instance of Comedian class.
+Methods in `Actor` class can be executed from an instance of `Comedian` class.

 ```java
 Comedian comedian = new Comedian();